playcanvas/developer.playcanvas.com/content/en/tutorials/keepyup-part-six.md

 When the Entity is enabled we display the full screen overlay by enabling it and then we start listening for the click event.
 When the Entity is disabled we stop listening for the event and we hide the overlay.
 When an event is triggered we fire a "ui:start" event which the main game script is listening for and that triggers a change of game state.

-We repeat similar behaviour in the other two UI scripts where we listen for game events and fire ui events.
+We repeat similar behavior in the other two UI scripts where we listen for game events and fire ui events.

 ## Game Complete